Meet The Faculty

 From the program director

-Welcome to our Rhinology and Skull Base Surgery Fellowship program at Mayo Clinic!
-We are thrilled to have you join our team and embark on this journey of growth and discovery in the field of rhinology and skull base surgery.
+Welcome to the Rhinology and Skull Base Surgery Fellowship program at Mayo Clinic!
+We are excited to have you join our team and embark on this journey of growth and discovery in the field of rhinology and skull base surgery.

 At our institution, we pride ourselves on fostering an exceptional learning environment through a combination of academic activities, hands-on clinical experiences, and a supportive faculty.
 Our program is designed to provide you with the essential skills and knowledge needed to excel in your future career.
-You will find our world-class anatomy laboratory an incredible asset for research projects and fine-tuning your surgical skills.
+Our world-class anatomy laboratory is an incredible asset for research projects and fine-tuning your surgical skills.
+Additionally, we have a basic science laboratory conducting cutting-edge research in rhinologic diseases.

 We value trainee feedback as an essential component of our program's continuous improvement.
 Your input is not only welcomed but actively sought out, as we believe that your perspectives and insights are crucial in shaping the future direction of our training curriculum.

 Additionally, we prioritize your well-being and have implemented various support systems to ensure you feel supported throughout your training.
 We encourage our trainees to take on leadership roles within our program and medical societies such as the American Rhinologic Society and North American Skull Base Society.
-We believe that by empowering our trainees to take on leadership roles, we can foster a culture of collaboration, innovation, and excellence.
+By empowering our trainees to take on leadership roles, we foster a culture of collaboration, innovation, and excellence.

-Once again, welcome to our program, and we look forward to supporting you in this incredible endeavor of personal and professional growth.
+Once again, welcome to our program.
+We look forward to supporting you in this incredible endeavor of personal and professional growth.

 Rhinology and Skull Base Surgery Fellowship Program Director